 The building has four reinforced concrete columns, a set of two flat trusses and two end walls.
 The north and south end walls of the Tower contain panels of ribbed pre-cast concrete with a contemporary azulejo mural created by Brazilian artist Francisco Brennand.
 More than 28,000 tiles were fired in Brazil and installed as a giant puzzle.

 Ted’s is an intimate performance space located on the 7th Floor of YoungArts’ Tower building on Biscayne Boulevard.
 Named in honor of YoungArts’ co-founder and philanthropist, Ted Arison, Ted’s is a unique entertainment destination.
-Guests can experience various types of visual and performing arts programming curated by YoungArts, while enjoying innovative cuisine offered by STARR Catering Group.
+Guests can experience various types of visual and performing arts programming curated by YoungArts.
 Designed by world-renowned architect and YoungArts Artistic Advisor Frank Gehry, Ted’s provides audiences an intimate setting to interact with and experience some of the most talented local and national artists.

 The Jewel Box was designed by Ignacio Carrera-Justiz of Coral Gables, Florida.
 The exterior is covered in thick hammered stained glass tapestries, designed by S.E.A.R. under the direction of Gabriel and Jacques Loire of Chartres, France and based on an abstract painting by German artist Johannes Dietz.

 An outstanding example of modern cantilever construction, the square building is raised 47 feet off the ground by a pedestal.
 The two-story space cantilevers out 24 feet from its central core on all sides as each floor is hung from 28-foot tensor rods from a reinforced roof.

 The Jewel Box has been transformed into spaces for artists to work, collaborate and create.